coolinmc6/design-ux-ui/README.md

 # README

 These are my notes on UX (user experience) Research and Design courses, articles, books, and other resources related to UX.
-There are a couple main areas:
+It is also a repository for research on Product Design and Development, primarily focused on understanding the various product frameworks of building great products.
+Here are the main areas of this repo:

 - [University of Michigan MicroMasters courses](#umi-micromasters)
 - [Udemy Courses](#udemy-courses)